Wigner Function Tomography via Optical Parametric Amplification

-In this Letter, we experimentally demonstrate that after parametric amplification, probability distributions for the quadratures can also be obtained via direct detection.
-We apply this method to the tomography of a single-mode squeezed vacuum state filtered from multimode radiation, and we show the method is loss- and noise-tolerant.
+Here we propose and experimentally demonstrate another method of Wigner-function tomography using direct detection.
+It is based on the fact that after sufficiently strong phase-sensitive parametric amplification, the photon number scales as the squared quadrature at the input of the amplifier~\cite{Shaked2018Feb}, the choice of the quadrature being determined by the phase of the pump.
+Recently, this fact was used to retrieve the quadrature variances of squeezed vacuum~\cite{Shaked2018Feb, Frascella2019Sep,Takanashi2020Nov,Nehra2022Sep}.
+Here we show that parametric amplification enables the complete quantum state reconstruction, including the tomography of non-Gaussian quantum states, and different modes of a multimode state.
+As a proof of principle, we reconstruct the Wigner function of a single-mode squeezed vacuum state filtered from multimode radiation, and we show the method is loss- and noise-tolerant.
 We reconstruct a nearly pure state despite very low detection efficiency, additionally reduced because of filtering, without any correction for the detection loss and noise.
 The only losses contributing are those before the amplification, and they can be minimized.
-Our method can be applied to the tomography of faint and bright non-Gaussian states, as well as to states occupying multiple spatiotemporal modes.
-Due to detection loss-tolerance, the method allows for the simultaneous tomography of such modes.
+Our method can be applied to the tomography of faint and bright non-Gaussian states, as well as to the simultaneous tomography of states occupying different spatiotemporal modes of a multimode state.

-Calculation in Fig.~\ref{Scheme} illustrates our method.
-A phase-sensitive parametric amplifier with a squeezing parameter $G$ amplifies a certain quadrature by a factor $e^G$ and simultaneously de-amplifies the conjugate quadrature by the same amount.

-We choose a non-Gaussian initial state (Fig.~\ref{Scheme}a): a single photon, squeezed by $4.3$ \si{dB}.
-After a sufficiently strong phase-sensitive amplification~\cite{Loudon2000Nov} of quadrature $x_\theta=x\cos{\theta}+p\sin{\theta}$, where $x,p$ are the position and momentum quadratures, the Wigner function $W(x,p)$ becomes so stretched along $x_\theta$ that it can be described as a one-dimensional distribution $W(x_\theta)$~\cite{Leuchs2015Jul} (Fig.~\ref{Scheme}b, where we assumed $G=2.7$ and $\theta=\pi/4$).
-Consequently, the amplified quadrature can be mapped to the photon number.
-Then, the photon-number distribution (Fig.~\ref{Scheme}c), measurable via direct detection, carries the information about the projection of $W(x,p)$ on the $x_\theta$ quadrature (Fig.~\ref{Scheme}d).
-Similar to the homodyne tomography of the Wigner function, a set of such projections for different phases $\theta$ enables the reconstruction of $W(x,p)$.